Madison Art Collection loans works to Ben Shahn exhibition in Spain

 “When I received the invitation, I was thrilled by the opportunity to bring 30 years of research to a project that would allow me to present Ben Shahn’s far-reaching artistic and social vision to vast numbers of international audiences on such a grand and prominent scale,” Katzman said.
 “I was especially excited to be able to showcase the Shahn collection that we have been building at the Madison Art Collection.”

-Katzman has developed strong relationships with Shahn collectors, family members and the Ben Shahn Estate.
-After the death of Shahn’s widow in 2004, the estate was looking to donate works from its collection to public, educational institutions.
+Katzman has developed strong relationships with Shahn collectors, family members and his estate.
+After the death of Shahn’s widow in 2004, the estate looked to donate works from its collection to public educational institutions.

 “Simultaneously, I was cultivating a donor relationship with Michael Berg, a private collector from Northern Virginia, who grew up in Roosevelt, New Jersey, where the Shahns had lived,” Katzman said.
 “Berg is a huge admirer of Shahn’s social justice art.
 After he moved to Virginia, he became interested in donating pieces from his impressive collection to a Virginia institution.
 He loved the idea of his collection being part of a teaching institution like the Madison Art Collection.
 I advised him to donate to the MAC, which he started to do around 2012, and he has been donating Shahn works nearly every year since.”